Come for the clay, stay for the community!

 Come for the clay, stay for the community! *

-From beginners to experienced makers, our Wiltshire studio offers hands-on classes and flexible studio memberships — learn new skills, develop your practice, and connect with a vibrant creative community.
+From beginners to experienced makers, our Wiltshire studio offers hands-on classes and flexible studio memberships in our vibrant creative community

 In the heart of Wiltshire